Fayob/p2p-chat/README.md

-# Peer-To-Peer (P2p) Chat
+# Peer-To-Peer (P2P) Chat

-A simple peer-to-peer (P2P) chat application built in Rust using [libp2p](https://libp2p.io/).
+A simple cli peer-to-peer (P2P) chat application built in Rust using [libp2p](https://libp2p.io/).
 This project demonstrates decentralized messaging, peer discovery, and message gossiping over a local network or the internet.

 ---